prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 ## Key Takeaways

+* The OpenTelemetry Collector `memory_limiter` processor is an important pipeline component, especially in larger scale environments
 * Reliability research and intelligence can reduce the time to monitor, understand, and mitigate problems
 * Wildcard support for fields like `image_urls` can reduce the number of rules required to detect problems
 * Visualizing service graphs in the context of a specific detection can help further identify contributing factors to an ongoing problem